Employer Advice on Supporting Employee Mental Health in the Workplace

 (Last updated )

-Even before the pandemic, though, mental health was a major concern, with one in five Canadians expected to experience a mental health problem in any given year.
+Mental health is a major concern in Canada with 1 in 5 people expected to experience a mental health problem in any given year.

 What should I do if an employee informs me about their mental health issue?

-Under human rights law, employers must not discriminate against their employees based on any protected ground.
-Disability is a protected ground and includes mental health issues (OntarioAlbertaBritish Columbia).
+Under the human rights law, employers must not discriminate against their employees based on any protected ground.
+Disability is a protected ground and includes mental health issues.

-You must not discriminate against an employee due to a mental health issue or illness.
+You must not discriminate against an employee because they have a mental health issue or illness.
 Discriminatory acts include termination, harassment, denial of job opportunities, or promotions.

 What is the difference between a mental illness and a mental health concern?